kilkelly/redux-localstorage-simple/README.md

 ## Testing

 To run tests for this package open the file 'test/test.html' in your browser.
 Because this package uses LocalStorage we therefore need to test it in an environment which supports it i.e. modern browsers.

+## Removal of support for Immutable.js data structures

+Support for Immutable.js data structures has been removed as of version 1.4.0.
+If you require this functionality please install version 1.4.0 using the following command:

+`npm install --save redux-localstorage-simple@1.4.0`

 ## Feedback